Ayaan Hirsi Ali

-Ayaan Hirsi Ali (Note: English: /ɑːˈjɑːn ˈhɪərsi ˈɑːli/ ah-YAHN-_-HEER-see-_-AH-lee, /nl/; Ayaan Xirsi Cali /so/; أيان حرسي علي, .)
-(Ayaan Xirsi Cali; born Ayaan Hirsi Magan, 13 November 1969) is a Somali-born Dutch and American writer, activist, conservative thinker and former politician.
-She is a critic of Islam, and an advocate for the rights and self-determination of Muslim women, opposing forced marriage, honour killing, child marriage, and female genital mutilation.
+Ayaan Hirsi Ali, (Note: English: /ɑːˈjɑːn ˈhɪərsi ˈɑːli/ ah-YAHN-_-HEER-see-_-AH-lee; /nl/; Ayaan Xirsi Cali /so/; أيان حرسي علي, .)
+Lady Ferguson (Ayaan Xirsi Cali; born Ayaan Hirsi Magan, 13 November 1969) is a Somali-born Dutch-American writer, activist, conservative thinker, and former politician.

+Hirsi Ali was born in the Somali Democratic Republic.
 At the age of five, Hirsi Ali underwent female genital mutilation organized by her grandmother.
 Her family moved across various countries in Africa and the Middle East, and at 23, she received political asylum in the Netherlands, gaining Dutch citizenship five years later.
 In her early 30s, Hirsi Ali renounced the religious beliefs of her childhood, began identifying as an atheist, and became involved in Dutch centre-right politics, joining the People's Party for Freedom and Democracy (VVD).

 In 2003, Hirsi Ali was elected to the lower house of the States General of the Netherlands.
 While serving in parliament, she collaborated on a short film with Theo van Gogh, titled Submission, which depicted the oppression of women under fundamentalist Islamic law and was critical of the Muslim canon itself.
 The film led to death threats, and Van Gogh was murdered shortly after the film's release by Mohammed Bouyeri, driving Hirsi Ali into hiding.
 At this time, she became more outspoken as a critic of Islam.
 In 2005, Time magazine named Hirsi Ali as one of the 100 most influential people in the world.
 Her outspoken criticism of Islam made her a controversial figure in Dutch politics.
-An investigation by Zembla uncovered that Hirsi Ali lied about her past and real name, prompting her to resign from parliament in 2006.